 POSTCARD: A Small Treasure || Powhite Park

-The trails at Powhite might be the original mountain bike trails in the city.
-I know they have been around for at least 26 years.
-A spiderweb of trails that run through a forest of hardwoods and Holly trees.
-Makes it hard to know how many miles are in the 100-acre park.
-What it lacks in size, it makes up in features that provide a challenge to the most seasoned rider.
+The Powhite trails may be among the city’s oldest mountain biking routes, a network that’s been around for at least 26 years.
+A labyrinth of trails stretches through a forest of towering hardwoods and resilient holly trees, making it nearly impossible to count the miles within the 100-acre park.
+Though small in size, it more than makes up for it in character, and it makes up in features that provide a challenge to most seasoned riders.

 Navigate over to our related Postcard Series posts at: